fillwithjoy1/pixel-6-kernel/README.md

 This repo also comes with a script built-in to make kali-nethunter for you.
 But you need to fulfill these heavy
 requirements:
-- 150GB of free space
+- 120GB of free space
-- Internet good enough to download 130gb of files
+- Internet good enough to download 120GB of files
 - Repo tool installed [here](https://source.android.com/setup/develop#installing-repo)
-- 16GB RAM (24GB+ for Windows)
+- 32GB+ RAM
-- Tip: If you are using WSL, make sure you dedicate enough memory to it.
-You can do this by going to C:/Users/<your user>/.wslconfig and setting `memory=16GB`

 Ready?
 Clone the repo and just run this command `"./build_kali_nethunter.sh"`.